tdenc/AutoBanishPets/AutoBanishPets/README.md

 - When you are arrested [Companions only]
 - When you crouch (+auto-resummon)
 - When you begin/finish combat (+auto-resummon)
-- Whenever you want (by your shortcut key)
+- Whenever you press shortcut keys (+manual-resummon)

 All options are customizable